-An asylum seeker who has accommodation can apply for financial support (or subsistence) only.
+An asylum seeker who has arranged their own accommodation can apply for financial support (subsistence) only.

 The status of a person whose asylum or immigration claim has been refused when they have come to the end of the appeal process without success or have no further right of appeal.